All bills

 The Bottom Line

-You know how building new power lines takes forever and costs a fortune?
-This bill forces Colorado's utility companies to look at high-tech upgrades to our existing grid before asking to build new towers.
-If it works, it means a more reliable power supply, faster hookups for new developments, and potentially lower rate hikes for all of us.
+Building new power lines takes forever and costs a fortune.
+This bill forces utility companies to look at cheaper, faster 'smart grid' tech and advanced wires to squeeze more capacity out of our existing infrastructure before asking to build new towers.
+If it works, it means a more reliable power grid and less pressure on your monthly electric bill.

 What This Bill Actually Does